Microscopic Theory of Nonlinear Hall Effect in Three-dimensional Magnetic Systems

-The factor $\frac{1}{4}$ comes from the $dc$ limit approach which is shown in supplementary material section I. And the relationships between the nonlinear conductivities are
+The factor $\frac{1}{4}$ comes from the $dc$ limit approach which is shown in supplementary material\citep{Supp} section I. And the relationships between the nonlinear conductivities are

 in which $a\neq b$.
-The diffenerence between $\chi_{abb}$ and $\chi_{acc}(b\neq c)$ for an anistropic system has not emerged in the leading order contribution.
-Unlike linear response, the leading order of nonlinear Hall conductivities at one-loop level are dependent of relexation time $\tau$.
+The difference between $\chi_{abb}$ and $\chi_{acc}(b\neq c)$ for an anisotropic system has not emerged in the leading order contribution.
+Unlike linear response, the leading order of nonlinear Hall conductivities at one-loop level are dependent of relaxation time $\tau$.
 Beyond one-loop level, the corrections\citep{LHFeynmanKhono2018} would be included.
-They can be shown by the ladder correction which are shown in Figure \ref{fig:Ladder-corrections-1}.
+They can be shown by the ladder correction which are shown in Figure \ref{fig:Ladder-corrections-1}. \begin{figure}